Montainproductions/Joaquin.github.io/index.md

 ## Repository

-Set of repositories that I have worked on over the years that can better show my programming skills.
+Repositories that I have worked on over time that can demonstrate my programming skills.

-### Cosc 2P03 Advance data structure
+### COSC 2P03 Advance Data Structure

-Recently as part of my class load I took a computer science class called advance data structure which taught students how to write diffrent types of data structures using Java.
-As part of the course I worked on heaps, Linked lists and other types of data structures that I was given permission to place in a public github repo to show my programming skills.
-As part of the repo I have added descriptions of each assignment and how I felt I did in conjunction with what parts of the assignment I got wrong with my final grade for said assignment.
+Recently as part of my class load I took a computer science class called Advanced Data Structure which taught students how to write different types of data structures using Java.
+As part of the course, I worked on heaps, Linked lists, and other types of data structures that I was given permission to place in a public GitHub repo to show my programming skills.
+As part of the Repo, I have added descriptions of each assignment and how I felt I did in conjunction with what parts of the assignment I got wrong with my final grade for said assignment.

 [Link to Repo](https://github.com/Montainproductions/Java-2P03-Assignemnts)